Harry Potter and the Prisoner of Azkaban: Pre-release history

 Harry Potter and the Prisoner of Azkaban is the third book in the Harry Potter series.
-The first, Harry Potter and the Philosopher's Stone, was published by Bloomsbury on 26 June 1997 and the second, Harry Potter and the Chamber of Secrets, was published on 2 July 1998.
-Rowling started to write the Prisoner of Azkaban the day after she finished The Chamber of Secrets.
+The first, Harry Potter and the Philosopher's Stone, was published by Bloomsbury Publishing on 26 June 1997 and the second, Harry Potter and the Chamber of Secrets, was published on 2 July 1998.
+J. K. Rowling started to write the Prisoner of Azkaban the day after she finished The Chamber of Secrets.
 Rowling said in 2004 that Prisoner of Azkaban was "the best writing experience I ever had...I was in a very comfortable place writing (number) three.
 Immediate financial worries were over, and press attention wasn't yet by any means excessive".